 Both together is the ideal state for a Series B+ company with a growing product and marketing team.
 Guidelines for the brand decisions.
 System for the implementation.
 One informs the other.

 If you're pre-Series B with a small team, invest in strong brand guidelines.
 Skip the design system for now.
+To understand what that investment looks like at your stage, we've broken down how much a startup rebrand actually costs across every price point.
 You'll move faster with a well-documented set of rules than with a component library that needs maintaining.

 If you're post-Series B with a growing team, start with guidelines and then build the system on top of them.
 In that order.
 The guidelines take two weeks.
 The system takes longer, but it's built on a foundation that won't shift.